Dan J. Harkey

 Article:

-Today, in many major cities, the environment in commercial real estate lending, given today's self-serving political leaders, is in a systemic crisis and spiraling down into decay.
+Today, in many major cities, the environment in commercial real estate lending, given today’s self-serving political leaders, is in a systemic crisis and spiraling down into decay.
 Vacancies are accelerating, and decline is evident, with a questionable likelihood of replacement tenants willing to overlook the criminalized environment.
-States, cities, and local leaders that promote laws that encourage rampant crime are finding out that their commercial corridors of retail and office are imploding.
+States, cities, and local leaders who promote laws that encourage rampant crime are finding out that their commercial corridors of retail and office are imploding.
 Regional and national criminal activities affect all lending activities universally.

 Smaller cities and suburbs will get sucked in because the same self-serving political leaders intend to transfer the less desirable and criminal behavior out of the cities and into the suburbs.
 A regulation known as AFFH (Affirmatively Furthering Fair Housing) will create progressive mini-urban cities within suburbs.

-The strategy of transferring 'less desirable' elements and 'criminal behavior' from cities to suburbs under the guise of promoting inclusivity has significant and potentially disastrous consequences.
+The strategy of transferring ‘less desirable’ elements and ‘criminal behavior’ from cities to suburbs under the guise of promoting inclusivity has significant and potentially disastrous consequences.
 This is not just a strategy but a potential disaster in the making.
-It spreads the progressive agenda into otherwise conservative suburbs, and the real reason behind this strategy is not just a shift of problems but a failure to address the root causes.
+It spreads the progressive agenda into otherwise conservative suburbs, and the real reason behind this strategy is not just a shift of problems but a failure to address the root cause.
 The potential disaster in the making should prompt the audience to consider preventive measures, making them feel the need to take action.

 https://www.hud.gov/AFFH